stenhaug/dssg_stanford/weekly_material/week1/day_three.md

-## DAY TWO: Git, Tidying the Platelet Data Part II
+## DAY THREE: Git, Tidying the Platelet Data Part II

 ### Finish up the single directory data tidying task
 We are finishing tidying the individual datasets.